igorf7/OWController/README.md

 For all other devices, the contents of the ROM and the device description are displayed.\
 Support for any device can be easily implemented by analogy with the existing implementation.
 ## Supported OS
-Tested on Windows, Linux, Android. \
+Tested on Windows 11, Manjaro Linux, Android 8. \
 Qt 6.7.0 is used for building on Android, Linux and Windows platforms.